j0nat/JCIW/README.md

 **To compile**:

-1. Open Windows Live Messenger.sln in Visual Studio
+1. Open JCIW.sln in Visual Studio

 2. Build Solution